Maine law enforcement issue warning after overdoses

-BANGOR, Maine (AP) — Maine law enforcement officials are warning of bad batches of heroin after nine overdoses across four counties in a single night.
+BANGOR, Maine (AP) — Maine law enforcement officials are warning of bad batches of heroin a spate of overdoses.

 The Bangor Daily News reports that police assume the heroin was laced with fentanyl, which is far more powerful that heroin.